Coenraad de Buys: Rebellious life

 In the early 1780s Coenraad lived on a farm near the Bushmans River in the Zuurveld with a Baster-Khoikhoi woman, Maria van der Horst, with whom he had seven children.
 Maria was of slave descent.

 He often crossed the Fish River and raided cattle from the Xhosa.
 Langa, a Zuurveld chief, charged that De Buys had seized his wife and used her as a concubine, and two other chiefs said that De Buys had ‘withheld’ their wives and cattle.
 He went to live in the homestead of Ngqika well beyond the colonial border.
 Here he became the lover of Ngqika's mother, Yese, the wife of Mlawu kaRarabe, and became Nqqika's main advisor.
 He also took a Thembu wife, Elizabeth, and had many children with her.

 During this time Coenraad was one of a number of white and coloured people who were on the Xhosa side in the frontier wars against the Boers and then the British.

 From 1799 the Rharhabe chief Ngcika (also known as Ngqika and Gaika)’s "Great Place" was shared by his erstwhile friend "Khula" or Coenraad De Buys.
 This place was apparently in the Tyumi river valley, just south of Hogsback.

-On 20 Sept 1799, Dr Johannes Van Der Kemp, a missionary from the London Missionary Society, met Coenraad De Buys in Kaffirland, where Coenraad acted as interpreter for van Der Kemp with Ngqika.
+On 20 Sept 1799, Dr. Johannes Van Der Kemp, a missionary from the London Missionary Society, met Coenraad De Buys in Kaffirland, where Coenraad acted as interpreter for van Der Kemp with Ngqika.
 Coenraad also acted as advisor to Ngqika.
 Over that year and the next Coenraad and Dr Van Der Kemp's friendship grew.

-At the end of 1800 Coenraad and Van Der Kemp decided to fight their way through the “Eastern Bosjesmen” - probably those near the Stormbergen -in order to find a new country.
-In the first days January 1801, they were to cross the Kabusie river, the first stage of their trek.
-Van der Kemp was washed away by the strong river and nearly drowned in crossing, but Coenraad took a few strides towards Van Der Kemp and plucked him out of the river basically without getting himself wet.
+At the end of 1800 Coenraad and Van Der Kemp decided to fight their way through the “Eastern Bosjesmen”, probably those near the Stormbergen, in order to find a new country.
+In the first days of January 1801, they were to cross the Kabusie river, the first stage of their trek.
+Van der Kemp was washed away by the strong river and nearly drowned in crossing, but Coenraad took a few strides towards Van Der Kemp and plucked him out of the river without getting himself wet.

-During the Batavian period he moved to a farm in the Langkloof, where he lived with Maria, Elizabeth and large family of mixed-race children.
+During the Batavian period he moved to a farm in the Langkloof, where he lived with Maria, Elizabeth and a large family of mixed-race children.